albac/devtest-puppet-java_ks/README.md

 # Install
 I highly recommend you look at [rbenv](https://github.com/sstephenson/rbenv) for managing your account's Ruby environment a manor which is as sane as possible.
+The environment relies on librarian-puppet which currently requires no later than Ruby 1.9.x. rbenv and rvm can help you manage your Ruby versions and associated gems.

 Assuming you have either rbenv or rvm(not recommended) installed:

 ```sh-session
 $ gem install bundler